FazeCT/fazect.github.io/aboutme/index.md

 Started playing CTFs since **July 2022**, currently I am focusly learning in the **Reverse Engineering (RE)** field of CTF.

-Being an intern at [Sky Mavis](https://www.skymavis.com/), I am also looking forward to learn more about **Blockchain** in the future.

 ## Noticeable Achievements

 **Qualified** for [ISITDTU CTF 2022](https://ctftime.org/ctf/258) Finals in **Da Nang, Vietnam**.